ritabc/beep-boop/README.md

 ## Specs

-* Take user string, remove spaces, and break into array

 * This program will print 'Beep' when a zero is entered
   * Example Input: 0
   * Example Output: ["Beep"]